A quality, affordable education can be yours at Molloy University

 College-bound students and their parents are always looking for an academic environment that offers the best fit for the student and the best value for their tuition dollars.
 When you come to Molloy University, you stay at Molloy.
 Our retention rate is one of the best in the country.
 When you stay at Molloy, you graduate from Molloy.
 Our graduation rate is among the best in the region.
 When you graduate from Molloy, you get a good-paying job in your chosen field.
 Our graduates’ salaries are $10,000 higher than our competitors’ on average.

-Last year, Molloy was ranked the #18 “value added” college in the US by the Wall Street Journal, arguably the nation’s premier financial publication.
+Last year, Molloy was ranked #18 among colleges in the US for the “value added” by the Wall Street Journal, arguably the nation’s premier financial publication.
 Additionally, in December, Newsday produced an enrollment overview of the many private colleges in our region.
 While most of our competitors struggled in the 2012–2017 period, Molloy “saw the largest increase, rising by more than 11%.”
-Molloy has also earned other honors, including being ranked the #10 “best value” among Catholic colleges nationwide by College Values Online.
+Molloy has also earned other honors, including being ranked #10 among the “Best Catholic Universities in the USA” by College Values Online.

 Investing in student success

 “We invest in student success, and we challenge our students to succeed.
 Molloy students are committed to a value system that stresses a strong work ethic, resiliency, professionalism, and leadership,” says President Bogner.
 “This is why they graduate and why they get hired.
 We reach beyond the classroom and educate the entire person.”

 A small student-faculty ratio of 10:1 means students are more than a number to their professors, who provide input and guidance that enable students to “live their story” and pursue their dreams.